-On March 27, 2014, the US Bureau of Land Management (BLM) Caliente Office of the State of Nevada accepted TMI's Environmental Assessment ("EA") covering the Nevada portion of the Gold Springs project (NR 14-07, April 3, 2014).
-The acceptance of the EA means that the Company's exploration and resource expansion activities are now authorized to proceed in Nevada.
-The Company envisions staged exploration activities focused on the expansion of the Grey Eagle resource estimate and the future exploration of 13 of the 18 identified outcropping gold targets that are located in Nevada.
+On March 27, 2014, the US Bureau of Land Management (BLM) Caliente Office of the State of Nev ada accepted TMI's Environmental Assessment ("EA") covering the Nevada portion of the Gold Springs project (NR 14-07, April 3, 2014).
+The acceptance of the EA means that the Company's exploration and resource expansion activities are now authorized

 TMI has submitted a Plan of Operations (PoO) to the Cedar City, Utah BLM office which triggered the requirement of completing an Environmental Assessment on the Utah portion of the project area.
-TMI has completed biological and cultural studies as components of the EA and expects the Utah BLM acceptance of the EA and the approval of the PoO in September of 2014.
+TMI has completed biological and cultural studies as components of the EA and expects the Utah BLM acceptance of the EA and the approval of the PoO in Q4 2014.
+The Com pany is already operating under a PoO on the Nevada side of the project.